Abbott Papyrus: Content

 The Abbott Papyrus deals with the tomb robberies, but the underlying puzzle is the scandal between two rivals, Paser, the mayor of the East Bank of Thebes and Pawero, the mayor of the West Bank of Thebes, and according to Peet, it was written from the point of view of Pawero.
 As stated above, the content of the Abbott Papyrus is broken down into descriptions of events in a four-day time period from the 18th to the 21st of the third month of the inundation period during the 16th year of Ramesses IX's reign.

 On the 18th day, the Abbott Papyrus describes a search of the tombs claimed by Pawero to be violated.
 The commission searched ten royal tombs, four tombs of the Chantresses of the Estate of the Divine Adoratrix, and finally the tombs of the citizens of Thebes.
 The result of the search is the tomb of King Sobekemsaf II, two out of the four tombs of the Chantresses of the Estate of the Divine Adoratrix, and all of the citizen tombs were disturbed.

 On the 19th day, the Abbott Papyrus states that there was another search of tombs in the Valley of the Queens and the tomb of Queen Isis.
-The ones in charge of conducting the search brought with them a coppersmith named Peikharu from the Temple of Usimare Meriamun (Medinet Habu), who confessed in year 14 to stealing from the tomb of Isis and tombs from the Valley of the Queens.
+The ones in charge of conducting the search brought with them a coppersmith named Peikharu from the Temple of Usermaatre Meriamun (Medinet Habu), who confessed in year 14 to stealing from the tomb of Isis and tombs from the Valley of the Queens.
 While searching, the coppersmith could not point to the tombs he violated, even after being brutally beaten.
 The rest of the day was spent searching the tombs, and the results showed that none of the tombs were vandalized.
 Also on the 19th day, there was a celebration for the tombs being undisturbed.
 Paser believed and stated to officials that the celebration was a direct aim at him, and he was going to report to the Pharaoh five charges against them.

 On the 20th day, the Abbott Papyrus describes a conversation between Pawero and the vizier Khaemwaset.
 The conversation ended in an investigation into the five charges claimed by Paser.

 On the 21st day, the Great Court of Thebes convened.
 After examining the charges made by Paser about the 19th and questioning the coppersmith, Paser is discredited.